 Fees & Expenses

-The registration fee is $440 for grades 5-8 traveling, and $360 for grade 4 traveling.
+The registration fee is $485 for boys grades 5-8 traveling, $405 for boys grade 4 traveling, $470 for girls 5-8 traveling, and $390 for girls grade 4 traveling.
 The fee covers all tournament entry fees, full uniform and shooting shirt, gym space for practices, and administrative costs.
 It must be paid in full before trying out for a team.
 A refund will be made if you do not make a team.
 Additional expenses may include extra tournament fees, travel costs to and from games, and concessions at games.

 Registration for youth basketball is held between August and September.
 The only registration method is online at www.chanhassenathleticassociation.com.
 If you need assistance registering your player online, please contact any CAA Basketball board member.

 Registration Late Fee